bluzelle/curium/docs/setup/devenv.md

     GOPATH is where the golang project source files, packages and binaries are kept.
 Make sure that the Golang compiler folder *and* the GOBIN are in the PATH.

+    BE SURE to source the file that you added these paths to.
+For example, if it was to your ".profile" file, do the following:

+        source ~/.profile

 3. Make the Golang working folders with the following commands in a terminal